dannyskelley/gandalfkit/src/content/blog/5-easy-ways-to-optimize-your-small-business-website-for-better-google-rankings.md

 Start by claiming and optimizing your Google My Business (GMB) profile.
 Fill out every detai.l.
 Add your address, phone number, business hours, and add some eye-catching photos that showcase your business.
 Positive reviews from satisfied customers can also give your local SEO a boost.

-<iframe style="margin-bottom:100px;" width="100%" height="315" src="https://www.youtube.com/embed/RN9J8Rpmy-A?si=_LqqmP2knghz-im0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Next, aim to get listed in local directories and websites specific to Detroit.
 These citations help Google verify your business's location and legitimacy.
 Think Yelp, local business associations, or Detroit city directories.
 The more credible sites that mention your business, the better your chances of ranking higher in local searches.

+<iframe style="margin-bottom:100px;" width="100%" height="315" src="https://www.youtube.com/embed/RN9J8Rpmy-A?si=_LqqmP2knghz-im0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 **3. Mobile Friendly Design: Catering to Detroit's On the Go Customers**

 We're a city on the move, and your website should keep up.
 Did you know that a large chunk of searches in Detroit happens on mobile devices?
 If your website isn't mobile friendly, you could be missing out on a lot of potential customers.

 Start by checking if your website is mobile responsive.
 This means it adapts to different screen sizes and loads fast on smartphones and tablets.
 Google rewards mobile friendly websites with higher rankings.
 So optimizing for mobile isn't just good practice it's a smart move for SEO success.

-<iframe tyle="margin-bottom:100px;" width="100%" height="315" src="https://www.youtube.com/embed/D2HZQeqFu6w?si=TvGcuiQNHtY_Cgi3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 **Make sure**